GirmaSis/cardiomegaly-CNN-transfer-learning/README.md

-# cardiomegaly-CNN-transfer-learning
-Deep learning models for early-stage cardiomegaly detection from chest X-ray images using CNN, Inception, DenseNet-169, and ResNet-50 with advanced preprocessing techniques (CLAHE, BM3D).
+## Cardiomegaly detection and classification from X-ray images using CNN and transfer learning

-## Early-stage Cardiomegaly Detection from X-ray Images

 This repository contains the source code and experimental notebooks for the research paper:

 **Title:** _Early-stage cardiomegaly detection and classification from X-ray images using convolutional neural networks and transfer learning_
-**Authors:** Aleka Melese Ayalew, Belay Enyew, Yohannes Agegnehu Bezabh, Biniyam Mulugeta Abuhayi, **Girma Sisay Negashe**
 **Published in:** [Intelligent Systems with Applications, Elsevier (2024)](https://www.sciencedirect.com/science/article/pii/S2667305324001273)
 **DOI:** [10.1016/j.iswa.2024.200453](https://doi.org/10.1016/j.iswa.2024.200453)